Animal Psychology And Behavior

 The debate as to whether non-humans have the ability to “think about their own thinking” is a core philosophical component of animal psychology.
 If more corroborating evidence is found to support greater consciousness levels in non-human animals, the distinctions between humans and non-human animals might become blurred.

-Promoting animal welfare through comparative psychology
+Promoting mental health through comparative psychology

 Animal psychologists can help promote animal welfare in widely varying ways.
 Comparative psychologists can work to develop treatments and enrichment programs for animals alongside other scientists and professionals.
 A psychologist may also specialize in the effects of human behavior on animals.
 Such a professional may focus on improving the conditions at animal parks or understanding how human beings can better coexist with cats, dogs, and other domestic animals.